ibrahimkonuk/django-easycomments/README.md

 ```
 ----------------------------------------------------------------

-Views.py:
+`views.py`:

-  Integrate this codes in your (e.g. post_detail) view to add your model comment form and threads.
+  Integrate this code in your (e.g. post_detail) view to add your model comment form and threads.
-  instance is the model that you want to comment (e.g. post)
+  Instance is the model that you want to comment (e.g. post)
   ```
   from comments.models import Comment from comments.forms import CommentForm